Rom 7:24 – Who is the ‘wretched man’?

 (a) Paul is speaking of his ongoing experience as a believer and, by extension, of all believers.

 Most of the Reformers, and many later theologians in that tradition, followed Augustine, who came to believe that Paul is referring to true believers such as himself.
 Luther gave it classic utterance when he described the believers as ‘at the same time a justified person and a sinner’.
-This is the view also of Calvin, Owen (whose great work in indwelling sin is based on this passage), Simeon, Haldane, Hodge, Barnes, Plumer, Brown, Ryle, Shedd, Nygren, Berkhof, Bruce, Cranfield, Dunn, Murray, Morris, Barrett, Hendriksen, Packer, and Edwards.
+This is the view also of Calvin, Owen (whose great work on indwelling sin is based on this passage), Simeon, Haldane, Hodge, Barnes, Plumer, Brown, Ryle, Shedd, Nygren, Berkhof, Bruce, Cranfield, Dunn, Murray, Morris, Barrett, Hendriksen, Packer, and Edwards.
 In support of this view, it is to be noted that Paul is still writing in the 1st person, that he does speak favourably of the law (which, it is claimed, an unregenerate person would scarcely do), and he does express longing for final deliverance (which again, it is claimed, an unregenerate person would scarcely do).

 Brown draws attention to the apostle’s main purpose in this part of Romans 7.
 In vv7-13, it is to show that the law cannot make an unsaved person holy.
 In vv14-25, it is to show that it cannot make a saved man holy.
 The change is signalled, in part, by a shift from the past tense to the present tense.

-In his celebrated book Holiness, Ryle writes: ‘I am quite satisfied that it does not describe the experience of an unconverted man, or of a young and unestablished Christian; but of an old experienced saint in close communion with God.
+‘I am quite satisfied that it does not describe the experience of an unconverted man, or of a young and unestablished Christian; but of an old experienced saint in close communion with God.
 None but such a man could say, “I delight in the law of God after the inward man” (Rom.
 7:22).’

-Shedd comments: ‘He is still to some extent, and he feels it to be no small extent (v24) ruled by flesh.
+‘He is still to some extent, and he feels it to be no small extent (v24) ruled by flesh.
 But he is not wholly and completely ruled by it.
 He is inwardly inclined to good (vv15, 19, 21); is disinclined to, and hates evil (vv15,16,19); “delights in the law of God” (v22); and “serves the law of God” (v22). the natural man is not thus described in Scripture.
 That a regenerate man may be called “carnal” is proved by 1 Cor 3:1,3.’

 Nygren suggests that the state of tension that exists between the ‘now’ and the ‘not yet’ can be expressed as follows:-